Ragnarok for oil sellers – and you thought the mayhem is over

 There is still business on the continent but it’s much more different than just 5 years ago.
 The golden years are over and there is a feeling of gloom that will not easily go away and also does nothing to spur consumption.

-Finally on the macroeconomic side, North America has basically disappeared as a buyer of energy and certain commodities will soon be exported in vast numbers to the rest of the world.
-This gives North America cheap energy to bolster its economies and also profits from exports on top.
+Finally, on the macroeconomic side, North America has disappeared as a buyer of energy and certain commodities will soon be exported in vast numbers to the rest of the world.
+This gives North America cheap energy to bolster its economy and also profits from exports on top.

 Shale is the result of entrepreneurs taking risks and cutting costs to the point where the development of a shale gas or oil well today costs a fraction of what it had cost 10 years ago.
 And costs will no doubt fall further not least because of the availability of relatively cheap energy for powering those rigs.

-But if sellers of energy are in for hard times, how coping with that?
-In the end, they have been pampered like spoilt children for a long time now and still expect that would be buyers kiss the very soil they are walking on.
+But if sellers of energy are in for hard times, how do they cope with that?
+In the end, they have been pampered like spoilt children for a long time now and still expect that would-be buyers kiss the very soil they are walking on.
 High oil prices have stopped all reform in those countries making them less competitive and most of them are hopelessly dependent on oil income.

-Russia, when Putin took over showed healthy signs for a non-oil economy rearing its head and mushrooming.
+Russia, when Putin took over showed healthy signs of a non-oil economy rearing its head and mushrooming.
 Under Putin, they have gone away and the country seems to have lost its ability to produce anything else than what they can scrape out of their soil that others are willing to pay a buck for.
-Instead of getting less oil dependent, Russia has become vastly more oil dependent with all the nasty side-effects.
+Instead of getting less oil-dependent, Russia has become vastly more oil-dependent with all the nasty side effects.

 Besides, almost all oil producers base their budget projections on the assumed development of the oil price which means that they plan to spend money according to what they expect to make from their oil sales.